MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ### User-defined type named items ###

 Named items in user-defined types should be named as `CamelCase`, even in input to UDT constructors.
-This helps in order to clearly separate named items from references to locally scoped variables when using accessor notation (e.g.: `callable::Apply`) or copy-and-update notation (`set arr w/= Data <- newData`).
+This helps in order to clearly separate named items from references to locally scoped variables when using accessor notation (for example, `callable::Apply`) or copy-and-update notation (`set arr w/= Data <- newData`).

 # [Guidance](#tab/guidance)